silinternational/ecs-deploy/README.md

         -k | --aws-access-key   AWS Access Key ID.
 May also be set as environment variable AWS_ACCESS_KEY_ID -s | --aws-secret-key   AWS Secret Access Key.
 May also be set as environment variable AWS_SECRET_ACCESS_KEY -r | --region           AWS Region Name.
-May also be set as environment variable AWS_DEFAULT_REGION -c | --cluster          Name of ECS cluster
+May also be set as environment variable AWS_DEFAULT_REGION -p | --profile          AWS Profile to use - If you set this aws-access-key, aws-secret-key and region are not needed -c | --cluster          Name of ECS cluster
         -n | --service-name     Name of service to deploy -i | --image            Name of Docker image to run, ex: repo/image:latest